lisa-lumos/JavaScript/06-a-closer-look-at-functions.md

 Note that for objects, we do pass in a reference, which is the memory address of the object.
 However, the reference itself is still a value - it is a value that contains a memory address.
 So we "pass a reference" to the function, but we do not "pass by reference" - which is an important distinction.

 ## First-Class and Higher-Order Functions
+First class functions: functions are simply values, they are just another type of object.

+We can also pass functions as arguments to other functions, or return functions from functions.

+Many objects in JS have methods, like array methods.
+So functions can also have methods.

+Higher order functions: a function that receives another function as an argument, or, a function that returns a new function.

+The function that is passed in as an argument is also called a "callback function", because it will be called later by the higher order function.

 ## Functions Accepting Callback Functions